 Welcome to my blog!
-This is the spot where I share everything about my journey becoming a game developer.
+This is the spot where I intend to share everything about my journey becoming a game developer.
 A journey that I decided to take long ago.

 The ghost of Christmas past…